OpenRager/MiniProject/README.md

 - The network prevents isolated antennas (except the first to bootstrap)
 - Calls are capacity-aware and location-aware; moving calls attempt handoff

-## Team / Submission

-- Group Size: up to 6 students
-- Deadline: End of the first week of the January holidays

 ## Authors / Contributors